-- Pain or discomfort in the front of the shoulder, often referred to the biceps muscle.
+- Pain or discomfort in the front of the shoulder; pain may be referred to the biceps muscle

-- Symptoms due to pathology within the tendon of the subscapularis, including pain in the front of the shoulder and pain with internal rotation (placing the hand behind the back).
+- Symptoms associated with pathology of the subscapularis tendon, including pain in the front of the shoulder and pain with internal rotation (placing the hand behind the back)

 How is biceps tendon subluxation diagnosed?

-Because it is so uncommon, there are no physical exam tests, which accurately identify this condition.
-Physical exam findings that may be suggest long head biceps pathology, either subluxation or tendon tearing, include tenderness along the bicipital sheath, a positive “Speed’s Sign,” pain with internal rotation.
+Physical exam findings that may be suggestive of long head biceps tendon pathology (either subluxation or tendon tearing) include tenderness along the bicipital sheath, a positive “Speed’s Sign,” and pain with internal rotation.

-Specific diagnostic finding would be actual translation of the biceps tendon outside its sheath.
-This has been described as elicited by having the patient actively supinate their forearm (turn their palm up) with the elbow maintained at their side.
-The feeling of a clunk or actual tendon slipping over the groove is diagnostic.
-Having said that, this finding is very uncommon because of the depth of the tendon’ position within the groove.
+A specific diagnostic finding includes actual translation of the biceps tendon outside its sheath.
+This translation can be elicited by having the patient actively supinate their forearm (turn their palm up) while keeping his or her elbow at their side.
+The feeling of a clunk (the tendon slipping over the groove) is diagnostic.
+This finding is very uncommon due to the depth of the tendon within the groove.

-MRI imaging permits visualization of the long head of the biceps tendon.
-Abnormalities can include degenerative changes and splits within the tendon, and, in the case of subluxation, displacement out of its normal position within the bicipital groove.
-When this occurs, it reflects pathology and tearing of the upper subscapularis tendon, which serves as a restraint in the biceps tendons’ normal course.
+MRI allows for visualization of the long head of the biceps tendon.
+Abnormalities seen may include degenerative changes and splits within the tendon, and, in the case of subluxation, displacement from its normal position within the bicipital groove.
+This displacement indicates pathology and tearing of the upper subscapularis tendon, which serves as a restraint in the biceps tendons’ normal course.
 However, MRI will not detect subluxation that occurs dynamically, as MRI is performed as a static study.

 Ultrasound may provide a dynamic means by which long head biceps instability is detected.
-While the ultrasound probe is placed directly over the bicipital groove, the patient’s shoulder is actively and passively moved, directly visualizing changes in the biceps tendons position.
+While the ultrasound probe is placed directly over the bicipital groove, the patient’s shoulder is actively and passively moved, allowing the physician to directly visualize changes in the biceps tendon’s position.

 How is biceps tendon subluxation treated?

-Treatment depends upon the degree of impairment and associated problems.
-Because it is so uncommon, treatment is usually the same as that for long head biceps tendon pathology (degeneration and tears).
-Initial non-operative treatment consists of medication and ice to relieve the pain, stretching and strengthening exercises, and modification of provocative activities that cause symptoms.
+Treatment depends upon the degree of impairment and associated symptoms.
+Treatment is often the same as that for long head biceps tendon pathology (degeneration and tears).
+Conservative treatment consists of activity modification, anti-inflammatory medication and ice to relieve the pain, followed by stretching and strengthening exercises.

 When can you return to your sport/activity?

-Isolated surgical tenodesis may permit return to upper extremity activities as soon as three to four months.
-Tenodesis in association with subscapularis and/or rotator cuff tendon tears takes longer, and may require six months before return to full unrestricted upper extremity function.
+Isolated surgical tenodesis may permit return to upper extremity activities as early as three to four months post-operatively.
+Tenodesis in association with subscapularis and/or rotator cuff tendon tears require six months before return to unrestricted upper extremity function.

-- Subluxation is usually due to degenerative changes and tearing of the upper subscapularis tendon, or from acute trauma, neither of which can be effectively prevented.
+- Subluxation is often due to degenerative changes and tearing of the upper subscapularis tendon, or from acute trauma, neither of which can be completely prevented.